 Section 382.157 also requires the covered carriers to retain copies of the applicable complaints and records of the action taken for each complaint for three years, and to submit the required disability-related complaint data to the DOT annually.
 The first required report covered disability-related complaints received by carriers during calendar year 2004, which was due to the Department on January 31, 2005.
-Carriers are required to submit all subsequent reports on the last Monday in January for the prior calendar year.
-Therefore, carriers were required to submit their 2005 calendar year disability-related complaint data by January 30, 2006, their 2006 calendar year disability-related complaint data by January 29, 2007, their 2007 calendar year disability-related complaint data by January 28, 2008, their 2008 calendar year disability-related complaint data by January 26, 2009, their 2009 calendar year disability-related complaint data by January 25, 2010, their 2010 calendar year disability-related complaint data by January 31, 2011, and their 2011 calendar year disability-related complaint data by January 30, 2012.
+Carriers have been required to submit all subsequent reports on the last Monday in January for the prior calendar year.
+Therefore, carriers were required to submit their 2012 calendar year disability-related complaint data by January 28, 2013.